|

 4) Apply more energy and effort to each body part instead of holding back and conserving energy for the last few muscles

-Here's a sample 2 day split:
+Here’s a sample 2 day split muscle routine:

 Day one: Chest, shoulders, triceps, Abdominals